-- 8. Recognized trade repositories are required to have in place governance arrangements that meet the policy objectives set out in subsection 8(1).
-Subsections 8(2) and 8(3) explain the types of written governance arrangements and policies and procedures that are required from a recognized trade repository. - (4) Under subsection 8(4), a recognized trade repository is required to make the written governance arrangements required under subsections 8(2) and (3) available to the public.
-A recognized trade repository may fulfil this requirement by posting this information on a publicly accessible website, provided that interested parties are able to locate the information through a web search or through clearly identified links on the recognized trade repository's website.
+- 8. Recognized trade repositories are required to have in place governance arrangements that meet the minimum requirements and policy objectives set out in subsections 8(1) and 8(2). - (3) Under subsection 8(3), a recognized trade repository is required to make the written governance arrangements required under subsections 8(1) and (2) available to the public on its website.
+The Authority expects that this information will be posted on the trade repository's publicly accessible website and that interested parties will be able to locate the information through a web search or through clearly identified links on the recognized trade repository's website.